Hreacon/autonode/README.md

 ### Features

+* New option to work alone, no pairs file creation and auto commit commits under you!
+* Gulp watches for ts file changes and compiles
 * Checks for existing .pairs file to prevent accidental overwriting
     * offers to write a pairs file if you haven't got one.
 * Git Status in the server window